jrhenderson1988/jrhenderson1988.github.io/_posts/2022-07-23-rusty-java-streams.md

 - The next stage, `filter`, creates a new `FilteredStream<String>` that wraps the `MappedStream<String, String>` from the previous step and passes a predicate that returns `true` if the string contains the substring `"A"`.
-- Next, `map` again, we create a `MappedStream<String, Integer>` that wraps the `FilteredStream<String>` from the previous step and passes a function that returns the length of the given string.
+- Next, `map` creates a `MappedStream<String, Integer>` that wraps the `FilteredStream<String>` from the previous step and passes a function that returns the length of the given string.

-Before calling `collect` we have a `Stream<Integer>` which concretely actually looks like this:
+Before calling `collect` we have a `Stream<Integer>` which concretely looks like this:

 ```java
 Stream<Integer> stream = new MappedStream<String, Integer>(